-Date of Birth: The practice questions included in each part of the course build to several timed tests towards the end of the course.
-These tests mirror the timings and format children will READ THESE encounter in the Sutton 11+ tests.
-By the end BE of the course your child will have completed nearly 600 Technical English Questions and will be in a great place to take on the Sutton 11+.
+Date of Birth: The practice questions included in each part of the course build up to several timed tests towards the end of the course.
+These tests mirror the timings and format children will READ THESE encounter in 11+ tests.
+By the end of the BE course your child will have completed nearly 600 Technical English Questions and will be in